Skip to Main Content

 1. Check your credit score: Refinances typically require a credit score of at least 620, but a better credit score will help you secure a better rate and make your refi even more cost-effective.
 You can check your credit reports at AnnualCreditReport.com.

-2. Choose a refinance type: Many borrowers opt for a rate-and-term refinance, which changes the interest rate, term or both on their original loan.
+2. Choose a refinance type: Many borrowers opt for a rate-and-term refinance, which changes the interest rate, term or both.
 This isn’t the only way to refinance a mortgage, however.

-3. Calculate the breakeven timeline: A refi usually comes with upfront costs at the closing, just like an initial mortgage.
-Bankrate's refinance breakeven calculator can help you figure out when you’ll start realizing savings.
+3. Calculate the breakeven timeline: A refi usually comes with upfront costs at the closing, just like a home purchase mortgage.
+Our refinance breakeven calculator can help you figure out when you’ll start realizing savings.

-4. Compare refinance rates: Explore refinance offers from at least three mortgage lenders and keep an eye on rates while you comparison-shop — this can help you decide when to lock in a rate.
+5. Compare refinance rates: Explore refinance offers from at least three mortgage lenders and keep an eye on rates while you comparison-shop.
+This can help you decide when to lock in a rate.

-5. Organize your paperwork: Among the requirements, your lender will want to review tax returns, pay stubs and other proof of income, as well as documentation about any assets such as savings.
+6. Organize your paperwork: Among the requirements, your lender will want to review tax returns, pay stubs and other proof of income, as well as documentation about any assets or debt.

 Should you refinance your mortgage?